 |On this page|

-To change the order of vertices within a primitive, use the Reverse SOP.
+To change the order of vertices within a primitive, use the Reverse SOP instead.

-Sorts points to match the order of the vertices on the primitives that they belong to.
-If you have a curve whose point numbers do not increase along the curve, this will reorder the point numbers so they match the curve direction.
+If you have a curve whose point numbers don’t increase along the curve, this will give the points the proper numbers.

 Proximity to Point

 Orders the elements by how close they are to a certain point.

 This can be useful for limiting a point cloud to only the N closest points to a target: sort the points by proximity, then delete all but the first N points.